- 1. Scan online letting agent fees

 Deposit schemes are designed to not only protect your money but also your best interests.
 If at any time you and your landlord or agent have a disagreement, you can take your case to the scheme where your money is located.
 Tenants can expect a certain level of security whether working with an online or high street letting agent.

-Some people who adopt an old-school way of thinking believe that high street agents are the only way to go.
+Some people adopt an old-school way of thinking and believe that high street agents such as Savills are the only way to go.
 While these letting agents bring their own set of benefits to the table, you shouldn’t overlook or discredit online letting agents just yet.

 Some of the biggest complaints about online letting agents come from their direct competitors – high street agents.
 These tedious and sometimes unfounded arguments are just proof that some traditional agents are concerned about losing their business to less expensive, more tech-savvy online agents.